 The department has the statutory authority to verify and audit all of the amounts you report on your return and accompanying schedules.
 Maintain your books and records for at least four years after filing, as evidence of the information you reported on your PA return.
 Basis documentation for any item reported or potentially reportable on current or future tax returns must be kept indefinitely or at least four years after the asset is sold, exchanged or disposed of by a taxpayer.
 For example, books and records used to calculate basis for retirement plans, stocks, bonds, mutual funds, business assets, business interests, tuition account programs, principal residence, etc. must be kept indefinitely.

 Daytime Telephone Number

-Enter the area code and telephone number where the department can call you between 8:30 a.m. and 4 p.m.
+Enter the area code and telephone number where the department can call you during business hours.

 School Code and School District Name